Gary Peters: 2008

 On August 7, 2007, Peters ended months of speculation by formally announcing he would run against eight-term Republican congressman Joe Knollenberg in the 9th district, which included almost all of Oakland County.
 Peters resigned as state lottery commissioner to devote his full energy to the campaign.

 Knollenberg was considered vulnerable due to an increasing Democratic trend in what was once a classic bastion of suburban conservatism.
-Knollenberg's opponents in 2002 and 2004 had performed significantly below the Democratic base in the district, but he was nearly defeated in 2006 by Nancy Skinner, a former radio talk-show host who spent virtually no moneythe closest a Republican had come to losing the district in almost half a century.
+His opponents in 2002 and 2004 had performed significantly below the Democratic base in the district, but he was nearly defeated in 2006 by Nancy Skinner, a former radio talk-show host who spent virtually no money—the closest a Republican had come to losing the district in almost half a century.
 This led the Democratic Congressional Campaign Committee to target Knollenberg for defeat.

-In the 2002 state attorney general race, Peters performed at or above the Democratic base in 72 percent of the 9th district precincts.
-In his 1998 state Senate campaign, he performed at or above base in 99 percent of the precincts.
+In the 2002 state attorney general race, Peters performed at or above the Democratic base in 72% of the 9th district precincts.
+In his 1998 state Senate campaign, he performed at or above base in 99% of the precincts.

-Peters won the November 4 election by 33,524 votes, taking 52 percent of the vote to Knollenberg's 43 percent.
+Peters won the November 4 election by 33,524 votes, taking 52% of the vote to Knollenberg's 43%.
 Barack Obama carried Oakland County by 15 points; roughly two-thirds of Oakland County was in the 9th.
-Peters was the fourth person and first Democrat to represent the district since its creation in 1933 (it had previously been the 17th district from 1933 to 1953, the 18th from 1953 to 1973, the 19th from 1973 to 1983, the 18th from 1983 to 1993, the 11th from 1993 to 2003, and became the 9th in 2003).
+Peters was the fourth person and first Democrat to represent the district since its creation in 1933 (it was the 17th district from 1933 to 1953, the 18th from 1953 to 1973, the 19th from 1973 to 1983, the 18th from 1983 to 1993, and the 11th from 1993 to 2003, becoming the 9th in 2003).